dret/webconcepts/concepts/uri-scheme/data.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/data"
 title:         "URI Scheme: data"
+concept-name:  URI Scheme
+concept-value: data
 description: "Some applications that use URLs also have a need to embed (small) media type data directly inline.
 This document defines a new URL scheme that would work like 'immediate addressing'."
 ---